nawaf110005/BookStore/README.md

 2. Use the provided endpoints to interact with the API.

+# External Tools

+## Palette - Design Collaboration

+[Palette](https://slides.com/nawafsal/palette) is used for design collaboration and visual representation of the project.
+It provides a platform for sharing design ideas and collaborating on the visual aspects of the application.

+## Trello - Project Management

+[Trello](https://trello.com/) is used for project management and task tracking.
+It provides a visual way to organize tasks, create to-do lists, and manage project workflows.
+You can view and contribute to the project board [here](link-to-your-trello-board).

 # Installation Guide

 Follow these steps to set up and run the Book Store Backend project locally: